20,000 Cheers for the Chain Gang

-20,000 Cheers for the Chain Gang is an extant musical comedy film released in 1933.
-It was directed by Roy Mack.
-The 20-minute film is about escaped prisoners trying to break back into a jail where condition have improved dramatically.
+20,000 Cheers for the Chain Gang is an extant musical comedy film released in April 1933.
+The Vitaphone short was directed by Roy Mack.
+The 19-minute film is about escaped prisoners trying to break back into a jail where condition have improved dramatically.
 The film was written by A. Dorian Otvos and Cyrus Wood.
 It is a spoof of the 1932 film I Am a Fugitive from a Chain Gang. and 20,000 Years in Sing Sing.

-It is a Vitaphone film.
+Songs include "Only Thirty Years More", "Sippin' on a Soda Pop", "Good Morning to You" and "Sing Sing Serenade", all by Cliff Hess; and "Darkness in the Delta" by Marty Symes, Al J. Neiburg and Jerry Livingston.